GRS 1915+105

-GRS 1915+105 or V1487 Aquilae is an X-ray binary star system which features a regular star and a black hole.
+GRS 1915+105 or V1487 Aquilae is an X-ray binary star system containing a main sequence star and a black hole.
+Transfer of material from the star to the black hole generates a relativistic jet, making this a microquasar system.
+The jet exhibits apparent superluminal motion.

 It was discovered on August 15, 1992 by the WATCH all-sky monitor aboard Granat.
 "GRS" stands for "GRANAT source", "1915" is the right ascension (19 hours and 15 minutes) and "105" reflects the approximate declination (10 degrees and 56 arcminutes).
-The near-infrared counterpart was confirmed by spectroscopic observations.
+The near-infrared counterpart was determined by spectroscopic observations.

 The binary system lies 11,000 parsecs away in Aquila.
-GRS 1915+105 is the heaviest of the stellar black holes so far known in the Milky Way Galaxy, with 10 to 18 times the mass of the Sun.
-It is also a microquasar, and it appears that the black hole rotates at least 950 times per second, close to the maximum of 1,150 times per second, with a spin parameter value between 0.82 and 1.00 (maximum possible value).
+The black hole in GRS 1915+105 is 10 to 18 solar masses.
+The black hole rotates at least 950 times per second, giving it a spin parameter >0.82 (1.0 is the theoretical maximum).

 Galactic superluminal source

 In 1994, GRS 1915+105 became the first known galactic source that ejects material with apparent superluminal motion velocities.

 Observations with high resolution radio telescopes such as VLA, MERLIN, and VLBI show a bi-polar outflow of charged particles, which emit synchrotron radiation at radio frequencies.
 These studies have shown that the apparent superluminal motion is due to a relativistic effect known as relativistic aberration, where the intrinsic velocity of ejecta is actually about 90% the speed of light.